davidmuna/electric-car-sharing-service/README.md

-# A Data Analysis and Report for an electric-car-sharing-service, Friday, July 24th 2020.
+# A Data Analysis and Report for an Electric Car-Sharing Sservice, Friday, July 24th 2020.

 By David Muna Mwangi